danipenaperez/spring-boot-flowed-routing/README.md

 }
 ```

-At this point, when GreetingService.greeting() method is invoked, will be intercepted and evaluate the implementations **@FlowSpelCondition** if one match will be delegated the execution, if any implementation match, the @RoutedComponent(isDefaultRouting = true) will be delegated.
+At this point, when GreetingService.greeting() method is invoked, will be intercepted and evaluate the implementations **@FlowSpelCondition**.

+If one match will be delegated the execution, if any implementation match, the @RoutedComponent(isDefaultRouting = true) will be delegated.

-You can add all custom implementations for GreetingService at any time without touch the initial Default implementation.
-And you can remove it in the same way.
+You can add all custom implementations for GreetingService at any time without touch the initial Default implementation, and you can remove it in the same way.

 You can execute this code running the demo at [demos/flowed-routing-simple-demo](demos/flowed-routing-simple-demo)